dikortis/LetsTalkETC/Episodes/Episode_14.md

 so now can I say can
-I see something so I think none of the things you say was that we so you want the block chain space to keep growing and you said you especially are interested in large smart contracts those as they're called distributed
+I see something so I think none of the things you say was that we so you want the blockchain space to keep growing and you said you especially are interested in large smart contracts those as they're called distributed